RediSearch/redisearch-getting-started/docs/007-query-movies.md

 <details>
   <summary>
-  <i><b>Find theathers, name and address, that are at less than 400 meters from MOMA</b></i>
+  <i><b>Find theaters, name and address, that are at less than 400 meters from MOMA</b></i>
   </summary>

 Suppose you are at the MOMA, located at "11 W 53rd St, New York", and you want to find all the theaters located in a 400m radius.

-For this you need to gather the location `-73.9798156,40.7614367` (long/lat) of your current location, and execute the following query:
+For this you need to determine the lat/long position of your current location `-73.9798156,40.7614367`, and execute the following query:

 ```
 > FT.SEARCH "idx:theater" "@location:[-73.9798156 40.7614367 400 m]" RETURN 2 name address